State Great Khural: 2000–2004

 The 3rd State Great Khural had 7 standing committees.
 The Mongolian People's Revolutionary Party (72), The Democratic Union Coalition (1), The Civil Will Party – The Mongolian Green Party (1), The Motherland – The Mongolian Democratic New Socialist Party (1), one independent won a seat in the parliament.
 The elected chairman was Lhamsürem Enebish till 2001, and the Chairman of the Secretariat was Baasanganobo Enebish till 2001.
 The next chairman was Sanjbegz Tömör-Ochir, and the next Chairman of the Secretariat was Dagdankhuu Batbaatar until 2003.
 The third and final Chairman of the Secretariat during this term was Namsraijav Luvsanjav.

 The 3rd State Great Khural adopted 140 new laws, made amendments to 443 laws, and repealed 51 laws.
 The parliament also ratified 110 international treaties and conventions.

 2004–2008

-The 4th State Great Khural had 11 standing committees as well as 8 subcommittees in 2004–2006.
+The 4th State Great Khural had 11 standing committees as well as 8 subcommittees from 2004 to 2006.
 The number of standing committees was reduced to 7 in 2006.
 The Mongolian People's Revolutionary Party (37), the Motherland and Democracy Union (35), The Republican Party (1) and 3 independents won seats in the parliament.
 The elected chairman was Nambaryn Enkhbayar (MPRP) until 2005, and the Chairman of the Secretariat continued to be Namsraijaviin Luvsanjav (MPRP).
 The next chairman was Tsendiin Nyamdorj (MPRP) until 2007.
 The third and final chairman during this term was Danzangiin Lundeejantsan (MPRP).

 The fourth State Great Khural adopted 89 new laws, made amendments to 336 laws.
 The parliament also ratified 38 international treaties and conventions as well as repealed 50 laws.